Ok nerd, what's all this mean...?

 AV per Year:

-Since AV accumulates each season, players that have been in the league longer will have higher AVs.
-Calculating a value per season (AV per year) provides a way to compare players years.
+Since AV accumulates each season, players that have been in the league longer will have higher AVs and, therefore, more total value.
+AV per year provides a way to compare players across draft years by measuring their average impact per year.

 Position Value %: